Socially Responsible Investing (SRI) FAQ

 Socially Responsible Investing portfolios are designed to help you express your values and social ideals through your investments.
 Despite the various limitations that SRI portfolios face today, Betterment wants to support its customers in meeting their desires for more socially responsible vehicles for investing.

-Our approach to SRI has two fundamental dimensions:
+Our approach to SRI has three fundamental dimensions:

 - Reducing exposure to companies involved in non-socially responsible activities and environmental, social, or governmental controversies.